bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:05:57

 Let's move on.
-So it says that there's a change and you're gonna explain to me what this is That's the format of the podcast in case you forgot.
+So it says that there's a change and you're gonna explain to me what this is.
+That's the format of the podcast in case you forgot.
-It says download headers from peers so the downloading from Downloading of headers from peers has been reworked.
+It says download headers from peers so downloading of headers from peers has been reworked.
 That's right somehow.

-## Download headers from peers

 Sjors Provoost: 00:06:18